rajesh-nitc/terraform-gcp-foundation/93-onprem-connectivity-test/README.md

 # Onprem connectivity

-Tested the onprem network connectivity with dev sharedvpc
+Tested the onprem connectivity with dev sharedvpc for us-central1 region

 Spare vm was launched using 05-app-infra in dev sharedvpc